paola-ferreira/Useful_scripts/README.md

-Here are some handy scripts that can save you time! 😊
+Here are some random scripts that can save you time! 😊